Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Chemo-thermal evolution of spherical clouds

 Dust cooling becomes efficient at $10^{11}$--$10^{13} \ \percc$ for Z3, and at slightly larger densities $10^{12}$--$10^{14} \ \percc$ for Z4.
 The grain growth enhances the efficiency of the dust thermal emission for Z3--5.
 Forsterite grains grow rapidly via the reaction

 where (g) and (s) denote the species in the gas- and solid-phases, respectively.
-The magnesium atoms are eventually exhausted (see the purple dotted line in Figure \ref{fig:nyL_UN300_Z-5}).
-For Z6, although there is little amount of dust, the temperature drops at $10^{14} \ \percc$ by collision-induced continuum cooling.
+The magnesium atoms are eventually exhausted (see blue dotted curve in Figure \ref{fig:ny_UN300_f3}).
+For Z6, although there is little amount of dust, the temperature drops at $10^{14} \ \percc$ by collision-induced continuum cooling (black dot-dot-dashed curve in Figure \ref{fig:nL_UN300_f3}).

 Dust cooling becomes ineffective when thermal coupling between the gas and grains is established.
 The cloud core becomes optically thick soon after this phase, at densities $1\E{13}$, $3\E{14}$, $3\E{15}$, and $1\E{16} \ \percc$ for Z3, Z4, Z5, and Z6, respectively.
 The gas pressure rapidly increases in the region where radiative cooling is inefficient due to the large opacity, and then a hydrostatic core bounded by accretion shock is formed.
+The second velocity jump appears in the velocity profile as well as at the density where H$_2$ formation heating proceeds.
 Just inside the shock, the gas disk is formed, being supported by the rotation.
 As the temperature further increases toward the center, the central part becomes spherical because of the strong pressure support.
 Here, let us define a pressure-supported ``protostar'' as the region bounded by a sufficiently spherical iso-density surface.\footnote{In practice, we calculate iso-density contours by dividing the gas into 100 density bins equally separated with a logarithmic scale from $\log (\nHpeak ) - 3$ to $\log (\nHpeak )$.
 Fitting the distribution of the gas particles in each density bin by an ellipsoid with the major- and minor-axes $a$ and $b$, we obtain the ellipticity ${\cal E}=a/b-1$ of each iso-density surface.
-We then define the protostellar surface as the least dens (most distant from the center) surface that satisfies ${\cal E} < {\cal E}_*$ with the critical ellipticity ${\cal E} _* = 0.3$.
-The protostellar mass is only 20\% smaller with a smaller threshold of ${\cal E}_* = 0.2$. } The cloud fragmentation again occurs for Z3 around the time of the first protostar formation.
-The detailed process is described in Appendix \ref{sec:ps_UN300_Z-3}.
+We then define the protostellar surface as the least dense (most distant from the center) surface that satisfies ${\cal E} < {\cal E}_*$ with the critical ellipticity ${\cal E} _* = 0.3$.
+The protostellar mass is only 20\% smaller with a smaller threshold of ${\cal E}_* = 0.2$. } The cloud fragmentation again occurs for Z3 around the time of the first protostar formation as shown in Figure \ref{fig:snapshot_ps_UN300_Z-3}.